cockroachdb/docs/v19.1/change-data-capture.md

     $ cockroach quit --insecure
     ~~~

-### Create a core changefeed in Avro
+### Create a core changefeed using Avro

-<span class="version-tag">New in v19.1:</span> In this example, you'll set up a core changefeed for a single-node cluster that emits [Avro](https://docs.confluent.io/current/schema-registry/docs/serializer-formatter.html#wire-format) records.
+<span class="version-tag">New in v19.1:</span> In this example, you'll set up a core changefeed for a single-node cluster that emits Avro records.
+CockroachDB's Avro binary encoding convention uses the [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/docs/serializer-formatter.html) to store Avro schemas.

 1. In a terminal window, start `cockroach`: